 ABS is often described as the greatest safety invention in the last few decades (I can’t see references for this, but it’s often said).
 ABS prevents wheels from locking up by detecting when they’ve done so and modulating brake pressure at high frequency.

 Basically, when your wheel skids (even for a fraction of a fraction of a second), ABS releases the brakes, and then re-applies the brakes.
-It does this hundreds of times a second — meaning it works far better than you possibly can.
+It does this hundreds of times a second — meaning it works far more quickly than you possibly can.

-When you are going in a straight line and you grab a handful of the brakes, with ABS you stop very quickly — much more quickly than even if you used your hand.
+When you are going in a straight line and you grab a handful of the brakes, with ABS you stop very quickly — much more quickly than even if you used your hand (more discussion on safety nets vs proper technique below).

-The problem with ABS is that this also makes the motorcycle go upright.
+The problem with ABS is that hard braking also makes the motorcycle go upright.
 This puts you directly into the path of oncoming traffic, or other obstacles.

 image from Bosch showing the different trajectories of ABS or lean angle sensitive ABS